chriskrycho/v5.chriskrycho.com/site/essays/Taming Forms.md

 ## 3. Composing primitives into abstractions

 The final step is composing these primitives into abstractions that are appropriate—for a given form, maybe even for an entire app or family of apps.
 The key is remembering that these abstractions only generalize so far.

+# III.
+Conclusion

+Forms *are* hard!
+There’s no way around it.
+However, the problems they represent are tractable—if, and only if, we face that complexity head on.